Schmiddiii/goPass/README.md

 A password management system written in go.

-**I am not responsible for the savety of your passwords.
+**I am not responsible for the safety of your passwords.
 I am not a security professional, this is only a hobby project.**

 ## Usage